annotell/public-docs/docs-src/docs/kognic-io/inputs/lidars_with_imu_data.md

 ---
-title: Motion Compensation for Multi-Lidar Setups
+title: Motion Compensation
 ---
-An inherent problem with labeling any lidar setup, and especially a multi-lidar one, is that the resulting point cloud is not a snapshot from a single instant in time but a time interval in which several lidar sweeps have been made.
-This causes a problem during labeling since the objects can move from one lidar sweep to the next, and if you try to label a car with e.g. a 3D box that box would not represent the actual size of that car.
-This issue can be resolved with the help of motion compensation, where we synchronize the timestamp of all points in the point cloud.
+An inherent problem with labeling any lidar setup is that the resulting point cloud is not a snapshot from a single instant in time but a time interval in which the lidar sweep was made.
+This causes a problem during labeling since the objects can move during the lidar sweep, and if you try to label a car with e.g. a 3D box that box would not represent the actual size of that car.
+This issue can be mitigated with the help of motion compensation, where we synchronize the timestamp of all points in the point cloud.

-By including data from the Inertial Measurement Unit (IMU) of the ego vehicle we get a very exact trajectory of how the car is moving during the lidar sweeps.
+By including data from the Inertial Measurement Unit (IMU) of the ego vehicle we get an exact trajectory of how the car is moving during the lidar sweeps.
 This allows us to perform motion compensation, adjusting the points in the point cloud so that they represent the same instant in time.